noerw/journey-journal/README.md

 The application is stable and runs on node and mongoDB.

 ## functionality
+* single page viewing & editing of a journey
+    * direct access to journeys & features via the browser URL
 * persistent storage of multiple journeys
     * import & export from/to file
-* single page viewing & editing of a journey
 * mapping geo-features on an interactive map
 * storing images for each geo-feature
-    * automatically geotagging them in EXIF data
+    * automatically geotag them in EXIF data
     * pushing images to a flickr account
         * **doesn't work atm** (broken flickr-API?)
 * logging user-interactions to database

 ## dependencies
 * mongoDB v2.4.9